connywesth/ProperNameFormattingLibrary/README.md

 # ProperNameFormattingLibrary

 Kodapor (Code Monkeys, Swedish FaceBook Group), Friday challange "ProperNameFormattingLibrary" 2020-06-05 (ISO 8601-date format)
-Issues and suggestments for improvement is appreciated.
+Issues and suggestions for improvement is appreciated.
 Just add yourself as contributor and add the issue or mejl directly to me at uppdrag@connywesth.se

 Challange: Create a DLL component that manages all the testcases in the unit test.